Particular/docs.particular.net/nservicebus/messaging/callbacks-testing.md

 Shows the usage of the `NServiceBus.Callback.Testing`.

 ## Prerequisites for callback testing functionality

-The approach shown here only works with the `NServiceBus.Callbacks` NuGet package version 1.1 or greater.
+The approach shown here works with the `NServiceBus.Callbacks` NuGet package version 1.1 or greater.
 Install the `NServiceBus.Callbacks.Testing` NuGet package.

 ### Int

 The integer response scenario allows any integer value to be returned in a strong typed manner.

 #### Testing